Innovation-Web-3-0-Blockchain/Decentralized-Exchange/README.md

 ## Deploying Smart Contracts Testnet

-To embark on the deployment of smart contracts onto the blockchain, adhere to the ensuing protocol:
+To embark on the deployment of smart contracts onto the testnet blockchain, adhere to the ensuing protocol:

 2. With the node operational, deploy the smart contracts using the script provided: